Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 • Brown Sugar: Cinnamon’s wingman; adds that irresistible sweetness.
 If you don’t have any on hand, you can mix white sugar with molasses to make your own.

-How to Make Cinnamon Swirl Sourdough Bread (Step by Step)
+How to Make Cinnamon Swirl Sourdough Bread (Step-by-Step)

 Step 1: Feed Your Starter